aaarkai/aaarkai.github.io/pages/tools.md

 ---
 title: Tools
+tag: writing tools
+author: kai.wang
+creation date: 2024-06-14 01:28
+modification date: Friday 14th June 2024 01:29:02
 ---

 Here are some tools and resources that might be useful.

-I use Apple Notes and [Logseq](https://logseq.com/) for my note-taking needs.
+I use Apple Notes for my note-taking needs.
 In most situations, Apple Notes and Reminders are sufficient to quickly capture my ideas.
-I use Logseq primarily for writing long-form articles.
 Additionally, I've developed some Apple Shortcuts powered by ChatGPT or Azure OpenAI API to:

  - Convert voice recordings into text notes.
  - Summarize my notes and generate to-do lists.
  - Provide thought-provoking questions and advice.

+[Obsidian](https://obsidian.md/) is used to write article in markdown.
+With [Zotero](https://www.zotero.org/), it's easy to capture and organize ideas when read papers.

 For coding, I rely on [Zed](https://zed.dev/).
 Zed is fast, simple, and powerful, effectively replacing VSCode in my workflow.